Safari Explorer Review and Specifications

 Review of Safari Explorer

 Safari Explorer was formerly sailing as “mv Rapture”.
-The ship was built in 1998 and 10 years later, in 2008 was totally renovated for USD 3,5 million.
+The ship was built in 1998 and in 2008 was extensively refurbished for USD 3,5 million.

 History - construction & ownership